flatironinstitute/sciware/16_EditorsVSCode/main.md

 - Most IDEs are, at the core, a text editor
 - Fancy "spell checker" (variables, functions, syntax), autocomplete
 - Aware of code structure, projects, programming language, libraries
+- Integrated tools for running, compiling, testing, debugging, checking, documenting, sharing, ...
+- No need to switch to terminal to run/build, web browser to look up documentation, ...

 ### Old school options (evolved text-editors)